opensafely/documentation/docs/ehrql-new-tutorial-2a.md

 ### Explanation of the dataset definition

 Most of this dataset definition will be familiar from the previous examples.
-The biggest change is that the `prescriptions` table is queried, and data from it included in the dataset definition's output.
+The biggest change is that the `prescriptions` table is also queried, and data from it included in the dataset definition's output.

 #### Parentheses

-We can see in this example that parentheses — `(`, `)` — are used in several different ways.
+We can see in this example that parentheses — `(`, `)` — have various uses.
-Like many other languages, Python uses them in different ways:
+Like many other languages, Python uses parentheses in different ways and we see some of those in this dataset definition:

 * In function or method calls, such as `set_population()`